vamseeachanta/energy/good_samaritan_guidelines.md

 ## Introduction
-The document describes the good samaritan or resident guidelines and etiquettes that will help in life, career or otherways
+The document describes the good samaritan or resident guidelines and etiquettes that will help in life, career and as a good team/project participant.

 ## Summary